slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Never accept a work meeting until you’ve seen the agenda and know what decisions need to be made.
 If no decisions need to be made, skip the meeting."*
 -->

-> *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don't care about becoming a somebody."
+> *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."
 -- Phil Dooley*

 > *"If you want to go fast, go alone.
 If you want to go far, go together."